projects

 T cell - epitope interactions

-T cells play a critical role in our body’s defence against viruses, bacteria, and even cancer.
-T cells can recognize molecular fragments presented by infected or cancerous cells (the so-called epitopes) and initiate a response to eliminate them.
-Here is a video showing a T cell targeting and killing a cancer cell.
+T cells play a critical role in defending the body against viruses, bacteria, and even cancer.
+Here is a video of a T cell targeting and killing a cancer cell:

 Modeling protein evolution